danforth-restorative/danforth-restorative.com/_posts/2021-01-19-rise-of-nonviolence–gandhi-king-wink-rosenberg.md

 Marshall Rosenberg is an American psychologist who designed the process called [Nonviolent communication](https://www.cnvc.org/training/resource/book-chapter-1), and taught its practice and underlying philosophy.

 Growing up, Marshall Rosenberg experienced both tremendous violence, and great compassion.
-He studied psychology, hoping to learn what made it so that some people come to enjoy violence, and others give compassionately with joy.
+He studied psychology hoping to learn what made it so that some people come to enjoy violence and others give compassionately with joy.

 He saw that religions all agree that love and compassion are the way to live, but didn't provide a process on how to go about how to live that way.